juchankim/juchankim.github.io/_posts/2017-02-04-rasterizer.md

 <h3 align="middle">Part 4: Barycentric coordinates</h3>

 <p>Barycentric coordinates are important in interpolating values within a triangle using the pre existing colors of the vertices.
 Smaller triangle across a vertex is the percentage of the color of the vertex (one of the values of alpha, beta, gamma).
 So at that point, we calculate the percentage of the colors and sum up all the percentage * color of each vertex and get the interpolated color of that point (Final Color = alpha * ColorA + beta * ColorB + gamma * ColorC).
 In the end, a triangle will be smoothly blended color triangle.
+So if non-NULL Triangle pointer is passed in, get the alpha, beta, gamma using the barycentric coordinates formula (proportional distance) as well as taking note that they all add to become 1.
 <br/><br/>
 <div align="middle">
   <table style="width=100%">